tmecklem/realtime-web/slides/index.md

 <!--
 INTROS:

-Segue into the takeaway and intros
+So now is probably a good time to introduce ourselves and explain why we're talking to you all about this today.

-Katie
+- Katie

-Hi!
-My name is Katie Pohlman and I am a Principal UX Designer at Launch Scout.
-Launch Scout is a custom software development agency based in Cincinnati, OH.
-And we build custom web applications for our clients.
-My role there, as a Principal UX Designer, is two fold—as a member of the Principal Group, I am helping to grow and improve our team's skillset and helping to shape and define what it means to deliver well on projects at Launch Scout.
-As a UX Designer, I am leading the UX and UI design and then implementing those designs with HTML and CSS.
-So, I am on the front-end of things, and I'll let Tim introduce himself.
+- Launch Scout
+- Principal UX designer
+- What I do as Principal, what I do as designer
+- I am on the front-end side of things, let Tim introduce himself

 Tim